mkaszubowski/reefpoints/source/posts/2015-11-18-phoenix-is-not-rails.md

 ## Wrap-up

-It is common in the Ruby community to say that there are Rails developers and Ruby developers.
-We don't expect this to happen with Phoenix.
-Although Phoenix of course introduces its own abstractions, ultimately writing a Phoenix application is writing an Elixir application.
-Testing Phoenix code is testing Elixir functions.
 Regardless of your background, you'll find Phoenix borrows from great ideas that came before it, while using Elixir to carve its own path to take on the modern web.